battlecook/DataCooker/README.md

 Buffer DataStore cannot be existed for other DataStore.

-It's project to different kinds of data store.
+It's project for different kinds of data store.

-This library provide to interface by abstracting access data store (\pdo, \Redis, \Memcached and so on)
+It provides an interface by abstracting individual libraries (\ pdo, \ Redis, \ Memcached, etc.) that access data stores.

 Supported DataStore